BBlue530/PatchHound/PatchHound/README.md

 ```
 patchhound scan --token <TOKEN>
 ```
-If your scanning a private image in github container registry you will need to pass a `GHCR_PAT`.
-You can read on how to do that [here](https://github.com/BBlue530/PatchHound?tab=readme-ov-file#notes).
+If your scanning a private image you will need to pass a `PAT_TOKEN` for your registry.
 ```
-patchhound scan --token <TOKEN> --pat <GHCR_PAT>
+patchhound scan --token <TOKEN> --pat <PAT_TOKEN>
 ```

 ### Health